PSYCHOTHERAPIST • AUTHOR • NATIONAL SPEAKER

 FOR PATIENTS & FAMILIES

-Ready to start therapy or join a support group?
+Ready to start psychotherapy or join a support group?

 FOR PATIENTS & FAMILIES

-As a psychotherapist and national speaker, Jodi regularly speaks to professional, patient, and community audiences on a wide range of topics.
-Discussion topics range from chronic illness and rare disease to relationships, medical trauma, caregiving, burnout, anxiety and depression, and more.
-Jodi is available both in-person and virtually.
-Jodi is available for keynotes, panels, workshops, podcasts, and media appearances.
-If you are interested in working with Jodi, please click the button below to reach out.
+As a psychotherapist, author, and national speaker, I regularly present to professional, patient, and community audiences on topics including coping with chronic illness and rare disease, trauma informed care and post traumatic growth, caregiving, medical trauma, burnout, anxiety and depression, workplace mental health, and Jewish mental health.
+I am available for keynotes, panels, workshops, webinars, podcasts, and media appearances.
+Please click the button below to get in touch.